mostafatalebi/load48/README.md

 `main` `concurrency` **int**  Number of concurrent requests, this number cannot be greater than request-count.

+`main` `strategy` **string** How to send request: `seq` for sequential, `parallel` for parallel execution and `round-robin` for a balanced shared of requests for each target.
+These values are meaningful only if you have more than one target, otherwise a simple sequential execution will be used no matter what is the value of strategy.
+You can read comments inside sample config files for more explanations.

 `logs` `enabled` **bool** Enable error logging.

 `logs` `dir` **string** Directory in which error log file is saved.
 Must have permission,